-Active Noise Cancelation / Reduction (ANC/ANR for short) analyses the sound around you and creates a sound wave to neutralise it.
+All of the cheap noise canceling headphones on this list features Active Noise Cancelation / Reduction (ANC/ANR for short) analyses the sound around you and creates a sound wave to neutralize it.
 The result: background noise vanishes.
-That means better audio for you, and no need to turn the volume up to potentially damaging levels.
+That means better audio for you and no need to turn the volume up to potentially damaging levels.

 Cheap noise canceling headphone deals

 Announced and released in 2019, the Audio Technica ANC500BT model offers a super budget friendly set of cheap noise canceling headphones.
 You're getting crisp, clear sound and a potential 42 hours of battery life with a good attempt at noise cancellation thrown in.
 This is the cheapest you'll want to go before you dip below $100/£100 and Audio Technica have your back with a smooth, comfortable design and a foldable design perfect for traveling.